Vishal-Chavan-Ai/Leave-Management/readme.md

 # Project Overview

-Simple Leave Management Backend Application using the SAP Cloud Application Programming Model (CAP) on SAP BTP.
+Simple Leave Management Backend Application using the **SAP Cloud Application Programming Model (CAPM)** on SAP BTP.
 The application allows employees to apply for leave and enables admin to approve or reject leave requests.

 The application demonstrates: